 2. Animals

-- If by any chance this process does not occur, an average person will have to urinate several liters per day.
+- If this process does not occur by any chance, an average person will have to urinate several liters daily.

 Main Difference Between Diffusion and Osmosis